SimonKenyonShepard/agile-learning-organisation-manifesto/README.md

 After this they split off into pairs and in one hour blocks that they planned and they study different topics.
 A certain number of topics would be mandatory and a certain number of blocks left open for them to pick what to learn.
 To study various topics say design they would move off to the design room where there would be a design coach who could help them out and advise if needed.

 In  weekly governance meetings the students and coaches would get together to discuss new topics and roles and responsiilities.
 In weekly tactical meetings they would discuss troubles with different topics.
 In weekly planning meetings circles would plan their agendas for the next week.

+## Building talent evidence
+### (or creating something they are proud of)

+The goal of an agile learning organisation should be to enable learners to learn more effectively and apply that learned knowledge or wisdom to new situations and environments.
+The only measurable outcome of this is the number of students that leave the academy, anything else is but an illusion or simplification of the truth.
+When a learner leaves, they should however leave with something they are proud of.
+In many interviews for jobs the learners will be asked to present 'something they are proud of' to demonstrate passions, an awareness of quality, the ability of solve problems with hard work, the ability to work in groups or as a team and most importantanly a situation where they failed but through failure learned something new in order to achieve their goal.
+In order to enable this each student should leave with a 'presentation' of a collection of projects and evidence that demonstrate their time in the alo, and the final task before leaving the alo should be to present this to a group of peers.

+#Education anti-patterns

+## Ranking and annual exams